 CCM Wind Ensemble with Brenda Portman & Michael Unger, Rachel Laurin, Stephen Tharp, David Baskeyfield

 Jonathan Ryan, Christoph Bull, Huw Lewis

-Jeannine & David Jordan (From Sea to Shining Sea multimedia presentation), Organized Rhythm (Clive Driskill-Smith and Joseph Gramley), Raúl Prieto Ramírez, The Canterbury Brass with Brenda Portman
+Jeannine & David Jordan, Organized Rhythm (Clive Driskill-Smith and Joseph Gramley), Raúl Prieto Ramírez, The Canterbury Brass with Brenda Portman

 Ken Cowan, Christian Lane, Janette Fishell

 Clive Driskill-Smith, Brenda Portman, Raúl Prieto Ramírez, Isabelle Demers

 Christopher Houlihan, Anthony & Beard, Bradley Hunter Welch

 Thomas Trotter, The Chenaults organ duo, Lynne Davis

 Alan Morrison, New York Organ & Piano Duo (Daniel Sullivan, organ, and Jason Cutmore, piano), and Thierry Escaich

 Vincent Dubois, Martin Jean, and Anthony & Beard (Gary Beard, organ, and Ryan Anthony, trumpet)